-Tips for Picking Paint Colors!
+Tips for Picking Paint Colors

-For this very reason, choosing the right paint colors for your home can be a challenge but, it doesn’t have to be.
+For this very reason, choosing the right paint colours for your home can be a challenge but, it doesn’t have to be.
 Use these tips and you’ll have a zen-like home that you’ll fall in love with every day.

 So the best thing to do would be to start small.
-Pick a space that you think can use a pop of color and start there!
+Pick a space that you think can use a pop of colour and start there!
 Once you use the tips below, you’re well on your way to styling your entire home!

-1. Find Your Inspiration.
+1. Find Your Inspiration

 Pick out colours of that last vacation sunset you saw or the shade of your significant other’s eyes when the sun hits them so.
 Whatever moves you, add it to your portfolio of inspiration.

-2. Decide on Mood of the Room.
+2. Decide on the Mood of the Room

 How do you want to feel when you are in the room?
 Do you want to feel tranquil?
 Relaxed?
 Inspired?
 Is it a place where you will invite people over to or is it a more formal space?

 While deeper blue-greens and neutrals will give a more formal ambiance.
-Colors are great but, reds and intensely bright colors can do the opposite and cause irritability or stress.
+Colours are great but, reds and intensely bright colours can do the opposite and cause irritability or stress.

-3. Consider Every Element.
+3. Consider Every Element

 Take a look around your house and take note of what materials are in use.
-Do you have tiling or hard wood floors?
-Do you have more modern and clean style in furniture or do you prefer antique or even country-style?
+Do you have tiling or hardwood floors?
+Do you have a more modern and clean style in furniture or do you prefer an antique or even country-style?

-Your furniture is an investment and it cannot be easily discarded because you want to change your wall color.
-Not to mention, you are not going to get rid of your grandma’s dining table to in the sake of paint, right?
+Your furniture is an investment and it cannot be easily discarded because you want to change your wall colour.
+Not to mention, you are not going to get rid of your grandma’s dining table for the sake of paint, right?

 4. How Do You Light It Up?

-The best bet to choose the perfect color is to view it in natural daylight because it shows the truest color.
+The best bet to choose the perfect colour is to view it in natural daylight because it shows the truest colour.
 Incandescent lighting will pull out warm tones and yellows and fluorescent lighting will pull out a sharp blue tone.

-6. Test Out Your Colors!
+5. Test Out Your Color

-7. Think About Finish.
+6. Think About Finish

 Consider how much traffic you get in the desired room.
 Do you have kids?
-For a kids room, a semi or high-gloss would be preferred as it can be wiped clean with no issue.
+For a kid’s room, a semi or high-gloss would be preferred as it can be wiped clean with no issue.

 Let me know, til then–cheers m’deres!

 Nancy Polanco is a freelance journalist, lifestyle content creator, and editor of Whispered Inspirations.
-She is a proud Mom to Gabby and Michaela, and wife to Darasak.
+She is a proud Mom to Gabby and Michaela and partner and best friend to Darasak.
 Having worked as part of a health care team for almost a decade, Nancy is happy to be back to her passion.
 She is a contributor to the Huffington Post, TODAY’s Parents, and an Oprah Magazine Brand Ambassador.